 Like these only in black.

-I look at these slippers and I’m instantly transported back to the 70’s and Barry White making sweaty lurve to Ma via Dad’s HiFi speakers.
+I look at these slippers and I’m instantly transported back to the 70’s and Barry White making sweaty love to my mother via Dad’s massive HiFi speakers.

 After giving us a bollocking she ordered Dad to do an about turn – which he wasn’t having any of as we were almost there.
 He told her she’d have to buy a pair of flip-flops from one of the seafront shops.